GlintGame/Glint/README.md

-# Projet_tutore-2e-annee
+# Glint

-just a README file
+Glint is a video game develloped by a team of students.
+It's a plateformer, hack'n slash and puzzle game.

+We're making this game on the Unity engine version 2018.2.8.f1

+Folder organisation :

-The Glint video game project.
+ - The unity game project is

-All the graphic ressources go in the ressources folder.
+ - All the ressources go in the ressources folder (cap't obvious) in the root of the project, they will be added to the unity project when needed for dev.

-Unity vertion is 2018.2.8f1